mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Orca gestate their young, known as calves, internally, for a period of 17 months.
 Births normally occur underwater and always consist of single young.
 Calves are born relatively dependent, able to swim for themselves shortly after birth and can vocalise a few days later.
 They need assistance to be taken to the surface of the water for their first breath of air.

-Calves are born tail first, are about 2.8 metre long and 120–160 kilograms in weight.
+Calves are born tail first, are about 2.8 meter long and 120–160 kilograms in weight.
 For the first few days after birth, the dorsal fin and flukes are flexible and pliable but gradually stiffen.
 The light areas of the young Orca tend to be creamy white to pale yellow or tan rather than white.
 This usually turns completely white by the end of the first year, although it is not rare for some Orca to retain the yellowing colour into adulthood.

 The mother nurses the young and the calf feeds frequently through day and night.
 Calves continue to suckle for three to four years and will remain with the mother for a few more years after being weaned.
 Orca are considered adults at the age of 20 and the rearing and educating of young is performed exclusively by females.

 Orca generally take four short breaths, called ‘blows’, 10 to 30 seconds apart and then dive for 15 minutes.
-They normally dive to a depth of 100 metres but are capable of diving down as deep as 260 metres without ill effect.
+They normally dive to a depth of 100 meters but are capable of diving down as deep as 260 meters without ill effect.
 Unlike humans, Orca do not breathe automatically and must have conscious control or risk drowning.
 While resting, all members of a pod take approximately the same number of breaths before diving.
 The blows of mother and young are tightly linked and continue in respiratory synchrony throughout their lives.

 Eyesight is equally effective in or out of water.
 In fact, Orca use their eyesight when ‘spyhopping’, a technique used when the Orca bobs its head above the surface of the water to spot boats, navigate by shoreline objects and locate terrestrial prey.
 However, underwater visibility is often less than 50

-metres and at night is negligible.
+meters and at night is negligible.
 Orca have evolved to take advantage of the superiority of sound, which travels four times faster in water than in air and is equally effective day or night.

 Orca possess sophisticated underwater sonar, which enables them to perceive their surroundings.
 Their nasal passages produce a series of extremely fast, high frequency sounds, which bounce off objects and give important clues about their distance, speed, shape, texture and composition.
 Orca are even able to ‘zoom in’ on objects by varying the pitch, loudness, duration, angle and breadth of this sonar and then use this information to navigate or locate and chase prey.
 In addition, Orca use sound to communicate with each other and keep pods together.
 Different individuals and pods produce distinctively different acoustic signals.